ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/results.md

 ![](attachments/results/test-runs.png)

-The first column shows the status or the result of a test.
+The first column shows the status of a test.
+If the test is done, a warning and/or a canceled flag can be shown.
 The following list explains all the different icons:

 *  Queued – the test is waiting for a free running slot on the Selenium hub: